SandorTeleki/dom_inspector_bot/README.md

 | ?merc | 1 | Embed with Dante's Stingers | The bot can search for units based on their ID.
 No similar matches are shown in this case as the search is specific.
 The bot will return two buttons (one for merc commander and one for merc units) that can be clicked to show further information tied to the specific mercenary |
 | ?merc | a | Embed with Quickspears | Since there are other items with similar names, the bot will shown them in the embed footer, due to merc embed coming with two buttons, there are no separate buttons for similar matches.
 If it ever becomes a requested feature, it will be added |
 | ?merc | hannibal | Embed with Elephant Corps | The bot has a list of commonly used aliases.
 Aliases also can return similar matches (not in this case). |

-## Plans:
-- Prepare for the release of Dominions 6 (will need to wait for an update to larzm42's dominspector first probably)

-## Currently working on:
-- Multiple mentor note slots.

-## Small ideas / bugs to fix:
-* Currently none identified.

-## Potential future plans:
-* Site searcher (e.g. list forest sites that give order)
-* Item searcher (e.g. list +MR items, max const4)
-* Mod support, e.g. `/spell DE fuel the fire` (color-code embed)
-* `/event`
-* Enable "more + show keys" in screenshots somehow, maybe with emoji-react?
-* Moving away from inspector screenshots to information in the embed itself

-## Hosting own version of the bot:
-* Create a discord bot through the [Discord Developer Portal](https://discord.com/developers/docs/intro)
-* Remember to grab the bot token.
-* Clone the github repoistory of the Dom_Inspector_Bot and save it locally.
-* Create an config.json file to hold the "clientID", "guildID" and "token" for the bot if you plan to host it on a single server.
-* If you plan to have your version of the bot on multiple servers, you won't need a clientID or guildID in your config.json file, you will only need your bot token.
-* If you plan to publish your version of the bot to github, remember to include your token containing file in the .gitignore list.
-* Run `npm install` to install dependencies.
-* Push your slash commands with `node deploy-commands.js` to the servers.
-* Spin up the bot instance with `node index.js`.